conmeehan/conmeehan.github.io/UNIXtutorial.md

 ## Viewing file contents
-You can use a text editor like nano to view the contents of text files but this can be tedious and difficult for very large files.  \
+You can use a text editor like nano to view the contents of text files but this can be tedious and difficult for very large files.<br>
-There are several commands for viewing files without an editor, depending on how you wish to view them.  \
+There are several commands for viewing files without an editor, depending on how you wish to view them.<br>
 To print the entire contents of a file to screen you can use the command
 ```console
 cat filename
 ```
 This will display all the contents at once.
-This is ok for small files (a few lines) but larger files will run on and on.  \
+This is ok for small files (a few lines) but larger files will run on and on.  <br>
 For large files it is better to use interactive viewers.
-One such viewer is less, invoked by typing  \
+One such viewer is less, invoked by typing <br>
 ```console
 less filename
 ```
-the file is then displayed one screen length at a time.  \
+the file is then displayed one screen length at a time.  <br>
 Certain commands are then used to go back and forward through the file:

 * space bar: display the next page